stefcameron/yllr/README.md

 ## Goal

 This library aims to be __small__.
-The current release comes in around 1KB in its minified form.
+The current release comes in around 1.6KB in its minified form.
 It has just enough functionality (i.e. _syntactic sugar_) to make it easy to add and manage runtime assertions in your code base.

 The goal is not to replace static code analysis provided by transpilers such as [TypeScript](http://www.typescriptlang.org/).
-Rather, it's to make it easy to help developers properly use a library you're built.
+Rather, it's to make it easy to help developers properly use a library you've built.
 If an API calls for a number as a parameter and you don't want to write extra code to make it work with anything else that might get thrown at it, this little library is for you!

 ## Installation